The Radio Choir’s chief conductor leads a concert with music traversing the countries of the Baltic Sea

 Kaspar Putniņš, music director

-Celebrated Latvian conductor Kaspars Putniņš has been the Music Director of the Radio Choir since the 2020/2021 season.
-He is also Artistic Director and Chief Conductor of the Estonian Philharmonic Chamber Choir, and has been a permanent conductor for Latvian Radio’s choir since 1994.
-Putniņš is an experienced interpreter of both the polyphone choral pieces of the Renaissance, and the strong emotional expressions of Romanticism, but especially promotes contemporary choral music.
-Through close collaborations with a number of composers from the Nordic and Baltic States, he has performed and recorded a multitude of new choral pieces.
+Acclaimed Latvian conductor Kaspars Putniņš is the Swedish Radio Choir’s new Chief Conductor from the 2020–2021 season.
+He is also Artistic Director and Chief Conductor of the Estonian Philharmonic Chamber Choir and has been permanent conductor of the Latvian Radio Choir since 1994.
+Putniņš is an experienced interpreter of polyphonic Renaissance works as well as the swelling emotions of the Romantic era, but his foremost goal has always been to promote new and outstanding choral music.
+Through close relationships with a number of Nordic and Baltic composers, he has contributed to raising the bar for performances and recordings of new choral works.

-As a guest conductor, he collaborates with choirs such as the RIAS Chamber Choir, the North German Radio Choir in Hamburg, DR Vokalensemblet, BBC Singers, Tokya Cantat, and the Netherlands Radio Choir.
-He has performed pieces by composers such as Maija Einfelde, Mārtiņš Viļums, Toivo Tulev, Lasse Thoresen and Gavin Bryars, and worked on scenic projects in which choirs have collaborated with actors and visual artists.
-With the Estonian Philharmonic Chamber Choir, he recorded a celebrated album with pieces by Schnittke and Pärt, which has been awarded both a Gramophone Award, and the Diapason d’Or prize.
+As a guest conductor, he appears with ensembles such as the RIAS Kammerchor, NDR Radio Choir Hamburg, Danish National Vocal Ensemble, BBC Singers, Tokyo Cantat and the Netherlands Radio Choir.
+He has collaborated with composers such as Maija Einfelde, Mārtiņš Viļums, Toivo Tulev, Lasse Thoresen and Gavin Bryars as well as initiated several drama projects in collaboration with visual and theatre artists.
+He has made acclaimed album recordings, such as works by Schnittke and Pärt with the Estonian Philharmonic Chamber Choir on an album that was awarded both a Gramophone Award and Diapason d’Or.

 Johan Dalene, violin